 The educational materials listed on this page are about High Tunnels or Hoop Houses.
-You can browse these materials from this page or create a refined search using the filters at the left or the search box below.

 A high tunnel or hoop house is a covered structure used to achieve season extension, or commercial fruit and vegetable production outside the usual growing season.
 Common vegetables to grow in high tunnels include tomatoes, peppers, leafy greens and lettuces, strawberries and brambles.
 Getting started with commercial hoop house farming requires a fairly modest investment in a structure, along with knowledge of high tunnel vegetable production, such as management of nutrients, pests, irrigation and temperature.
 Visit SARE’s High Tunnels and Other Season Extension Techniques topic room for detailed information on hoop house plans and hoop house construction, as well as other management topics.
 You can also find information about sustainable commercial greenhouse production in the High Tunnels and Other Season Extension Techniques topic room.